1954 Geneva Conference: Reactions

 Demonstration in Hanoi opposing the Viet Minh's proposed partition of Vietnam.

-Caricature in a Saigon periodical, satirizing the division of Vietnam by foreign powers at the Geneva Conference.
+Caricature in a Saigon periodical in August 1955, satirizing the division of Vietnam by foreign powers at the Geneva Conference.
 The angel of peace looks worried as the Russian bear, French rooster, British lion, and American eagle surround the tiny Vietnamese dove lying on the table.

-The DRV at Geneva accepted a much worse settlement than the military situation on the ground indicated.
+The Democratic Republic of Vietnam at Geneva accepted a much worse settlement than the military situation on the ground indicated.
 "For Ho Chi Minh, there was no getting around the fact that his victory, however unprecedented and stunning was incomplete and perhaps temporary.
 The vision that had always driven him on, that of a 'great union' of all Vietnamese, had flickered into view for a fleeting moment in 1945–46, then had been lost in the subsequent war.
 Now, despite vanquishing the French military, the dream remained unrealized ..."
 That was partly as a result of the great pressure exerted by China (Pham Van Dong is alleged to have said in one of the final negotiating sessions that Zhou Enlai double-crossed the DRV) and the Soviet Union for their own purposes, but the Viet Minh had their own reasons for agreeing to a negotiated settlement, principally their own concerns regarding the balance of forces and fear of U.S. intervention.

 France had achieved a much better outcome than could have been expected.
 Bidault had stated at the beginning of the Conference that he was playing with "a two of clubs and a three of diamonds" whereas the DRV had several aces, kings, and queens, but Jean Chauvel was more circumspect: "There is no good end to a bad business."

-In a press conference on 21 July, US President Eisenhower expressed satisfaction that a ceasefire had been concluded but stated that the U.S. was not a party to the Accords or bound by them, as they contained provisions that his administration could not support.
-The State of Vietnam opposed the partition of Vietnam and the Geneva agreement.
+In a press conference on 21 July, US President Eisenhower expressed satisfaction that a ceasefire had been concluded but stated that the US was not a party to the Accords or bound by them, as they contained provisions that his administration could not support.
+Both the State of Vietnam and the United States of America rejected the partition of Vietnam.